kyverno/kyverno/documentation/kyverno-cli.md

 ```

 #### Apply
-Applies policies on resources, supports applying multiple policies on multiple resources in a single command.
+Applies policies on resources, and supports applying multiple policies on multiple resources in a single command.
 Also supports applying the given policies to an entire cluster.
-Will return output to stdout.
-You may want to redirect
+The current kubectl context will be used to access the cluster.
-output to a file in case you applied a policy to a cluster.
+ Will return results to stdout.

 Apply to a resource:
 ```
 kubectl kyverno apply /path/to/policy.yaml --resource /path/to/resource.yaml
 ```
-Apply to a cluster:
+Apply to all matching resources in a cluster:
 ```
-kubectl kyverno apply /path/to/policy.yaml --cluster
+kubectl kyverno apply /path/to/policy.yaml --cluster > policy-results.txt
 ```
 Valid command with further complexity:
 ```